 Why Intentional Processes Drive More Revenue

-I recently had a great breakfast meeting with a senior executive from a notable FinTech company.
+We recently met with a senior executive from a notable FinTech company.
 Our discussion turned towards the need for process improvement, without also being “process for process sake.”
 We talked about the flow-on effects caused by poor processes.
 It’s a subject near and dear to my heart, having designed and implemented various processes for technology companies for over 20 years.

 The Sales Process